 - Saskatchewan Polytechnic, Regina Campus must have a minimum overall average of 70 per cent.

 - Gabriel Dumont Institute of Native Studies and Applied Research (including Dumont Technical Institute), Regina Campus, or Saskatchewan Indian Institute of Technologies, Regina Campus, applicants must have a minimum overall average of 70 per cent.

 - Vocational school applicants must be enrolled in a minimum 20 week certificate program to one of the listed Category I Registered Vocational schools (The Style Academy, Marvel Beauty School, The Globe Theatre Conservatory, Avant-Garde College, Western College of Remedial Massage Therapies Inc., or Apex Academy of Professional Grooming and Animal Arts) in order to be considered for a Vocational School Scholarship.

-- All applicants must reside in Regina and be attending an educational institution in Regina.
+- All applicants must reside in Regina, at the time of application submission and be attending or will attend a Regina educational institution.

 There are three simple steps to apply for a scholarship.

 1. Indicate the one scholarship category you are applying for

 - Applicants who are registered under the Saskatchewan Collaborative Programs in Nursing between the University of Regina and Saskatchewan Polytechnic are required to submit their application through one of the four respective scholarships allocated to the University of Regina as part of the Henry Baker Scholarship Program.